GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 ### Requisites

 - Entry-level knowledge of Java is enough.
 Make sure you have Java Standard Edition installed.
-The use of maven as build tool is recommended
+The use of Maven as a build tool is recommended

-- Ensure you have enabled SCIM and test mode as shown [above](#protection-using-test-mode).
+- Ensure you have enabled SCIM and test mode as shown [above](#protection-using-test-mode)

 - Add the SSL certificate of your Gluu server to the `cacerts` keystore of your local Java installation.
 There are lots of articles around the Web on how to import a certificate to the keystore.
-An utility called [Key Store Explorer](http://keystore-explorer.sourceforge.net) makes this task super-easy.
+An utility called [Key Store Explorer](http://keystore-explorer.sourceforge.net) makes this task super easy.
 If you are using a self-signed certificate, you can find it at `/opt/gluu-server-<gluu-version>/etc/certs/httpd.crt`

 - Online Java-docs for SCIM-Client are available [here](https://ox.gluu.org/scim-javadocs/apidocs/index.html).
-You can generate java-docs locally too using maven; just run `mvn javadoc:javadoc`
+You can generate java-docs locally too using Maven; just run `mvn javadoc:javadoc`

-### Start a simple project
+### Start a Simple Project

-Create a project in your favorite IDE, and if using maven add the following snippet to your pom.xml file:
+Create a project in your favorite IDE, and if using Maven, add the following snippet to your pom.xml file:

 ```
 <properties>